MUICT-SERU/iwesep19-idioms/README.md

 Answer: We found that two projects (Beaker and DFHack) contain removals of non-idiomatic code along with the inclusions of the with open idiom.
 Nonetheless, there are some projects that also introduce more non-idiomatic file reading statements (TShock and IPython).

+Each project has two bar graphs visualizing the number of usage of both Idiomatic and Non-idiomatic codes in each file of the project.
+The red bar stands for Non-idiomatic code usage and the green bar is for Idiomatic code usage.
+X-axis represents each file name in the whole project while Y-axis shows the number of time both style of codes occur.

 #### Project: Beaker
 ![figure1](https://github.com/MUICT-SERU/iwesep19-idioms/blob/master/figure/BeakerG2A.jpg?raw=true)
 ![figure1](https://github.com/MUICT-SERU/iwesep19-idioms/blob/master/figure/BeakerG2B.jpg?raw=true)